 In order to adhere to UK AML regulations, eToro requests that you verify your identity.
 To finish this, upload a photocopy of your passport or license.
 Additional documentation proving your present residence is needed, such as a current utility bill or bank statement.

 Step 3: Deposit Funds

-Step 4: Select the Small Cap Stock you want to invest in
+Step 4: Search your Small Cap Stock

 Frequently Asked Question

 Companies classified as small-cap are those whose market worth is $300 million to $2 billion.
 Low stock prices are a characteristic of small-cap stocks, however, this does not necessarily mean that a stock is a small-cap.